CHAPTER 80. The Red Clay Consolidated School District School Bus Safety Camera Pilot Program

-(a) “Red Clay Consolidated School District personnel” means an employee or contractor of Red Clay School District.
-“Red Clay Consolidated School District personnel” does not include the following:
+(2) “Red Clay Consolidated School District personnel” means an employee or contractor of Red Clay School District.
+“Red Clay Consolidated School District personnel” does not include any of the following:

-(b) “School bus safety camera system” is a camera placed on the exterior of a school bus that is designed to capture a recorded image that clearly identifies the license plate number of the motor vehicle that violates § 4166(d)(1) of Title 21.
+(3) “School bus safety camera system” means a camera placed on the exterior of a school bus that is designed to capture a recorded image that clearly identifies the license plate number of the motor vehicle that fails to stop when a school bus is stopped and displays flashing lamps to take on or discharge school children.

-The purpose of this program is to implement a pilot program that utilizes school bus safety cameras to issue violations to individuals driving in the school district that illegally overtake and pass a school bus.
+The purpose is to implement a pilot program that utilizes school bus safety cameras to issue civil violations to individuals who fail to stop when a school bus is stopped and displays flashing lamps to take on or discharge school children.
 If this program is successful in helping to protect students, this may become a program that it utilized statewide.
-This program further funds itself with revenue from the violations and will create additional funds to spread public awareness of the dangers of illegally overtaking and passing school buses.82 Del.
+This program further funds itself with revenue from the civil violations and will create additional funds to spread public awareness of the dangers of failing to stop when a school bus is stopped and displays flashing lamps to take on or discharge school children.82 Del.
 Laws, c.
-240, § 1;
+240, § 1; 83 Del.
+Laws, c.
+67, § 1;

 (a) The school district may enter into an agreement with a private vendor or manufacturer to provide a school bus safety camera system on each bus utilized by the school district, whether the bus is owned, contracted, or leased, up to and including the installation, operation, and maintenance of the systems.